isc-projects/stork/doc/dev/devel.rst

 To ease development, there are several Docker containers available.
-These containers are used in the Stork demo and are fully described in the :ref:`Demo` chapter.
+These containers are used in the Stork demo and are fully described in the `Demo` in the Stork ARM chapter.

 The following ``Rake`` tasks start these containers.